Coast Guard, DHS.

 (b) Location.
-The following area is a security zone: all waters of the Potomac River within 75 yards from the eastern shore, measured perpendicularly to the shore upon the waters of the Georgetown Channel of the Potomac River, from the surface to the bottom, between the Long Railroad Bridge (the most eastern bridge of the 5-span, Fourteenth Street Bridge Complex) to the Theodore Roosevelt Memorial Bridge, and all waters of the Georgetown Channel Tidal Basin.
+The following area is a security zone: All waters of Georgetown Channel of the Potomac River, from surface to bottom, between the Long Railroad Bridge (the most eastern bridge of the 5-span, Fourteenth Street Bridge complex) to the Theodore Roosevelt Memorial Bridge and all waters in between, including the waters of the Georgetown Channel Tidal Basin.

 (c) Regulations.
-(1) The general regulations governing security zones, found in § 165.33, apply to the security zone described in paragraph (b) of this section.
+(1) The general regulations governing security zones, found in § 165.33 of this part, apply to the security zone described in paragraph (b) of this section.

 (2) Entry into or remaining in this zone is prohibited unless authorized by the Coast Guard Captain of the Port, Baltimore, Maryland.

-(3) Persons or vessels requiring entry into or passage through the security zone must first request authorization from the Captain of the Port, Baltimore to seek permission to transit the area.
+(3) Persons or vessels seeking entry into or passage through the security zone described in paragraph (b) of this section must first request authorization from the Captain of the Port, Baltimore to seek permission to transit the area.
 The Captain of the Port, Baltimore, Maryland can be contacted at telephone number (410) 576-2693.
 The Coast Guard vessels enforcing this section can be contacted on VHF Marine Band Radio, VHF channel 16 (156.8 MHz).
-Upon being hailed by a U.S. Coast Guard vessel by siren, radio, flashing light, or other means, the operator of a vessel shall proceed as directed.
+Upon being hailed by a U.S. Coast Guard vessel by siren, radio, flashing light, or other means, the operator of a vessel must proceed as directed.
 If permission is granted, all persons and vessels must comply with the instructions of the Captain of the Port, Baltimore, Maryland and proceed at the minimum speed necessary to maintain a safe course while within the zone.